SEWAGE WATER DISCHARGED IN THE SENNE AND THE CANAL

 In the last years, we have seen more news coverage about the improvement of the water quality of the Senne.
 The fish population has increased, seals swim much further into the Scheldt etc. The reason for this is the construction of the two sewage water treatment facilities in 2000 and 2007.
 Before that, all the sewage water was directly dumped into the Senne!
 Can we really be proud about the improvement of the water quality of the Senne?
-The construction of the two facilities was a very big step for sure but it was just a necessary and logical step for a city, which it was taken very late and under pressure from the European Union.
+The construction of the two facilities was a very big step for sure but it was just a necessary and logical step for a city, which was taken very late and under pressure of the European Union.
 Today, 98% of the city is connected to the treatment facilities, but that does not mean that 98% of the water is treated, far from it.
 Together both facilities treat 125 million m3 of water each year but at least 10 million m3 never reach them and are directly discharged into the Senne and the canal through the overflows.
-What is more, 5% of the water that reaches the facilities only goes through the emergency treatment process when it rains where it is only lightly filtered and the trash is removed before it is discharged into the Senne.
+What is more, 6 million m3 of the water that reaches the facilities only goes through the emergency treatment process when it rains where it is only lightly filtered and the trash is removed before it is discharged into the Senne.

 It is time to act.
 If Brussels really wants to introduce more nature in the heart of the city, it is time to respect the nature we already have.
 The European Water Framework Directive, published in 2000, commits all European Union members to achieve good qualitative and quantitative status of all water bodies by 2027.
 For Brussels, this applies to the canal, the Senne and the Woluwe.
 Today, the canal and the Senne suffer from bad water quality and are far from reaching the good chemical and ecological status.
 How will they ever reach this status if they continuously receive sewage water discharges?
 Is Brussels planning on asking to postpone the deadline once more in 2027?